My mostly-technical blog is at www.bluecog.com

 I use VirtualBox a lot to run virtual machines for various things: dedicated tasks, one-off experiments, trying different operating systems, and browsing the web.

-Mozilla Firefox is presently my web browser of choice, though I still use IE for a few Microsofty sites.
+Mozilla Firefox is still my web browser of choice, though I also use Google Chrome and Microsoft Edge.

 I use Mozilla Thunderbird for email at home.